When I was on MacOS, I really enjoyed the command say to make my macOS speak (another bad reason to procrastinate) and I was looking

 for a similar tool on Linux to make my Lenovo speak 😄.
 After a quick

-search, I found two software: spd-say
+search, I found two software: spd-say and espeak.
+They both offer the

-same basic options, similar to the ones say
+same basic options, similar to the ones say provides on MacOS.

 spd-say

-was already included in the set of tools I install with Debian
+spd-say was already included in the set of tools I install with Debian

-so I checked out the documentation with man spd-say
+so I checked out the documentation with man spd-say:

-|
+| |

 On my current set up, the default language was English:

-|
+| |

-In order to check out the complete list of languages, one must use option -L
+In order to check out the complete list of languages, one must use option -L:

-|
+| |

-to select the language:
+then option -l to select the language:

-|
+| |

-In the command above, I used option -t
+In the command above, I used option -t to select a specific type of voice

-to set the rate of speech, it takes a value between -100 (very slow) and
+and r to set the rate of speech, it takes a value between -100 (very slow) and

 +100 (very quick).